ipni/index-provider/docs/design.md

 until all entries for the Advertisement have been received.
-It then inspects `Advertisement` to see if `Previous` is equal to the latest `AdvertisementID` seen for that provider, if this is not the case, it sends a new request with `latest-1` and repeats the process over and over again until the `AdvertisementID` seen in `Previous` for the latest response equals the latest one seen by indexer node for that data provider.
+It then inspects `Advertisement` to see if `Previous` is equal to the latest `AdvertisementID` seen for that provider, if this is not the case, it sends a new request with `latest-1` and repeats the process over and over again until the `AdvertisementID` seen in `Previous` for the latest response equals the latest one seen by indexer node for that data provider and the full sync for the missing range is complete.

 Note that pagination is performed at an `Entry` level, i.e. there is no intra-Entry pagination (at least not initially).
 The data provider should be responsible for dividing single Entries with a large number of CIDs into smaller entries when computing the `Size` of the data indexed in `AdvertisementID`.
 If we identify this as too strong